RBartho/Aesthetics-Toolbox/README.md

 #  Scientific paper

 A detailed description of the toolbox and the implemented image properties is available here: https://doi.org/10.3758/s13428-025-02632-3.
 If you use the Aesthetics Toolbox in your work, please consider citing the published paper.
+The scientific paper describing DODA (Database of Datasets for Aesthetics), which is the newest addition to the Aesthetics Toolbox, is available as a preprint here: https://arxiv.org/abs/2608.00089

 # Cloud version with limited resources (but no installation)